ParthaPRay/Bio-Physical-Parameters-of-Tree/README.md

 # Bio-Physical-Parameters-of-Tree
 This repo contains the infromation about various biophysiological parameters of a tree

-# Bio-physical parameters of a tree
+# Bio-Physical Parameters of a Tree

 **1. Vapour-pressure deficit, or VPD**